AlfonsoJLuna/openhandheld-mx/README.md

 ## Related repositories

-Firmware for this project lives in [openhandheld-mx-fw](https://github.com/AlfonsoJLuna/openhandheld-mx-fw).
+Example code for this board can be found in [openhandheld-mx-sdk](https://github.com/AlfonsoJLuna/openhandheld-mx-sdk).